 AI Log speaks

-Talking about two of my favorite educational technologies (the thing in my left hand is a ruler) and how they relate to AI at the Institute for Law Teaching & Learning.
+Talking about two of my favorite educational technologies, the crayon and the ruler at the Institute for Law Teaching & Learning.

 The best essays on AI Log started as in-person talks, interactive engagements rather than Ted Talk-style lectures or my talking head on Zoom.
-I use physical objects and images to illustrate what I am saying, not PowerPoint slides crowded with the words I say.
-Even my talks at larger conferences involve quite a bit of audience participation.
+I use physical objects and images to illustrate what I am saying, not PowerPoint slides crowded with words.
+No ideas but in things, as the poet says.

 Talking with colleagues at the Explorance French Europe Summit.